vivekguthikonda/-/_posts/2020-03-04-Movie-Plot-Synopsis-Tagging.md

 ##### Preprocessing the plot_synopses:
 - Remove name tags like Dr., Mr., Mrs., Miss, Master, etc.
 - Remove stopwords.
-- Remove Special Characters.
+- Remove special characters.
-- Stem all the words.
+- Stem all the words using krovetzstemmer.
 - Replace all person names as 'person'.
 - Convert every word to lowercase.

-While preprocessing itself, we find the sentiment features using sentic.SenticPhrase library which include: 14 mood tags features ['#interest', '#admiration', '#sadness', '#disgust', '#joy', '#anger', '#fear', '#surprise'] and 3 basic sentiments like negative, neutral, positive intensity features from SentimentIntensityAnalyzer in nltk.sentiment.vader library.
+- While preprocessing itself, we find the sentiment features using sentic.SenticPhrase library which include: 14 mood tags features like ['#interest', '#admiration', '#sadness', '#disgust', '#joy', '#anger', '#fear', '#surprise'] and 3 basic sentiments like negative, neutral, positive intensity features from SentimentIntensityAnalyzer in nltk.sentiment.vader library.

+### Machine Learning Models:

+We define various machine learning models like LogisticRegression, LinearSVM, Complement Naive Bayes(As it known for handling unbalanced numerical count features) inside of OneVsRestClassifier which trains a specified model for every label present in tagset.

+NOTE: set class_weight = 'balanced' for models where ever available in libraries.

+##### Text Featurization:
+- All features are extracted using scikit-learn libraries.
+- BoW (Bag Of Words) features: we use max_features = 25000 (found this optimal value which works better with 71 tags) and ngram_range = (1,5).

+- Tfidf features: we use min_df = 5 (min. document frequency for a word), sublinear_tf = True (option which normalizes the features), max_features = 25000 and ngram_range = (1,5).

+- pretrained-Glove word2vec features (300dim) and tfidf weighted word2vec features.

+- All features are MinMax Normalized before training.

+###### Training the models:
+- We train models using sentiment features and taking one of above text featurizations seperately for each model.
+- We also train models using mix of all above featurizations.
+- We hyperparameter tune the models with randomsearch.